mheyman/Isopoh.Cryptography.Argon2/README.md

 ### Clone

-You can also, of course, go old-school and clone the repo and link use the .csproj files directly:
+You can also, of course, go old-school and clone the repository and link use the .csproj files directly:

 ```shell